 With the SAFe model, you can expect to build large and complex systems while ensuring timely delivery and quality.

 Scaled Agile Framework (SAFe) was introduced in 2011 by Dean Leffingwell and since then has been the most popular software development framework across large-scale organizations.
 According to Scaled Agile, a provider for SAFe, 70% of the US Fortune 100 companies have already adopted this innovative framework.

 Difference Between Agile and SAFe Framework

-Many times organizations and enterprises confuse between Agile and SAFe framework.
-Here’s a table that can help you understand how the two differ from each other.
+Many organizations and enterprises confuse Agile and SAFe frameworks.
+Here’s a table that can help you understand how the two differ.

 |Who is it for||Startups and mid-sized companies||Enterprises|